TimVanMourik/Porcupine/docs/_examples/3_mapnode_example.md

-Note that the way you set an input-port to be *iterable* is exactly the same as the way you set *iterfield* in Porcupine, that is, by unchecking the circular arrow next to the input-port in the node-editor.
+Note that the way you set an input-port to be *iterable* is exactly the same as the way you set *iterfield* in Porcupine, that is, by unchecking the circular arrow next to the input-port in the node editor.
 Whether the input-port becomes an iterable or an iterfield (converting the node into a MapNode object) depends entirely on whether the value of this specific input port is defined in the node itself (such as in the `sub_id` port in the `IdentityInterface` node) or